-Colmar – Things to Do & Travel Guide
+Colmar, One of France’s Most Beautiful Cities – Things to Do & Travel Guide

 The famous picture of Colmar’s “little Venice” is probably the most common one you’ve seen and annoyingly, it might also be the only one you’ve ever seen – but don’t be fooled!
 This town is absolutely huge for the amount of old timber-framed houses it has, all of which are super colourful and date circa the 17th and 18th centuries.
+Some even date earlier.
 There’s a lot more to see than la Petite Venise.

 I was also pleasantly surprised with Colmar because even though it is a tourist town, it also has a tonne of shopping and a variety of different eats and drinks.
 I usually starve in France as a vegetarian but it was fairly easy to find things I could eat here.
 Be sure to grab some of Colmar’s gingerbread and a bottle of Alsace wine before departing!

 A lot of people think of Colmar as having its “little Venice” but it is so much bigger and more charming than just that.
 I actually prefer Colmar so much more over its rival city Strasbourg and think that the city is a great place to stay for a few days to make a relaxing vacation.
-I really can’t wait to go back because Colmar is one of my favourite places.
+I’d even use it for a base to explore the rest of Alsace if I ever go that route.

 Pin This for Later